-Berkshire owns more than 80 subsidiaries, including clothing, furniture and jewelry firms.
-It also has major investments in such companies as Coca-Cola Co. and Wells Fargo & Co.
+Besides those assets, the Omaha, Nebraska-based conglomerate also owns clothing, furniture, jewelry, specialty chemical and ice cream firms.
+And it holds major investments in such companies as Coca-Cola Co., IBM and Wells Fargo & Co.

 Its Class B shares slipped 98 cents to $135.35 in extended trading after the release of the earnings report.

 Berkshire Hathaway Inc.: http://www.berkshirehathway.com